 Hornady Superformance 6.5 Creedmoor Review: Hotrod Hunting Rounds

-If you feel the need for speed and enjoy squeezing every fps of muzzle velocity out of your 6.5 Creedmoor hunting rifle, then you should seriously consider Hornady Superformance ammunition this fall.
+If you want to squeeze every foot-per-second of muzzle velocity out of your 6.5 Creedmoor hunting rifle that you can, then you should seriously consider hunting with Hornady Superformance.

-Boasting 100-200 fps increased muzzle velocity when compared to their competitors and devastating terminal ballistics, Hornady Superformance rifle ammunition is a cartridge that can easily harvest that trophy whitetail buck or bull elk that’s been teasing your trail cams during the off-season.
+Boasting 100-200 fps higher muzzle velocity than analogous hunting loads and devastating terminal ballistics, Hornady Superformance rifle ammunition can easily harvest that trophy whitetail buck or bull elk that’s been teasing your trail cams all off-season.

-But is Hornady Superformance the real deal or simply marketing hype?
-In this in-depth ammo review, we will look at two Hornady products that have been making waves since their release and explain to you why their Superformance 6.5 Creedmoor ammo is an excellent choice for your bolt-action or semi-auto hunting rifle.
+Is Hornady Superformance the real deal?
+Or is all that stuff I just wrote no more than marketing hype?
+In this in-depth ammo review, we will look at two Hornady products that have been making waves since their release and explain to you why Superformance 6.5 Creedmoor ammo is an excellent choice for your bolt-action or semi-auto hunting rifle.

 Hornady Superformance 6.5 Creedmoor Ammo Overview

-However, in 2010, Hornady took a new approach to producing hunting ammunition when they first released their Superformance line.
-Loaded with special progressive Hornady propellants, the Superformance line can push bullets approximately 100-200 fps faster than similar products from manufacturers like Winchester, Federal, and Nosler.
+Hornady took a new approach to hunting ammunition when they released their Superformance line in 2010.
+Loaded with special progressive Hornady propellants, the Superformance line pushes bullets approximately 100-200 fps faster than similar cartridges by manufacturers like Winchester, Federal, and Nosler.

 Hornady Superformance ammunition is loaded with some of the company’s best hunting bullets that you’ve likely read about here on Ammo.com or online hunting forums.
-For varmint hunting, you have the world-famous V-MAX and NTX bullets, while for medium to large game, there are options loaded with SST, CX, and InterLock bullets.
+For varmint hunting, you have the world-famous V-MAX and NTX bullets.
+For medium to large game, there are options loaded with SST, CX, and InterLock bullets.

 Our Hornady Superformance 6.5 Creedmoor Review

-If you’ve read any of my other content here on Ammo.com, you’ll know I’m a big Hornady fan.
-Their attention to quality control and accuracy is on par with many other match-grade ammo manufacturers, but Hornady can give it to you at a lower price point.
+If you’ve read any of my other content on Ammo.com, you know I’m a big Hornady fan.
+Their attention to quality control and accuracy is on par with many other match-grade ammo manufacturers.
+Hornady can just give it to you at a lower price point.

-For their Superformance 6.5 Creedmoor ammo, I’ll admit that I’m very intrigued by their claims that their ammo can increase your muzzle velocity without increasing recoil or going over chamber pressure limits.
-Also, as a handloader, I’d love to know what propellants they are using to accomplish this feat of rifle ammunition sorcery.
+I'm intrigued by Hornady's claims that their Superformance 6.5 Creedmoor ammo increases muzzle velocity without increasing recoil or exceeding chamber pressure limits.
+As a handloader, I’d love to know what propellants they are using to cast such rifle ammunition sorcery.

-However, the bullet type selection for both 6.5 Creedmoor Superformance rounds is extremely on point.
-I love the monolithic copper 120-grain CX bullet for a completely lead-free hunting option, and you simply can’t go wrong with a 129gr SST traveling at nearly 3,000 fps.
+The bullet type selection for both 6.5 Creedmoor Superformance rounds is extremely on point.
+I love the monolithic copper 120 grain CX bullet as a lead-free hunting option, and you can’t go wrong with a 129 grain SST loaded to a muzzle velocity of 3,000 fps.

-A lot is said about the Creedmoor being a target rifle cartridge and not a true hunting round.
-Although the 6.5 Creedmoor was initially developed for competitive shooting, this does not mean it is not also effective in the woods.
+Much is said of the 6.5 Creedmoor being a target rifle cartridge and not a true hunting round.
+Although it was initially developed for competitive shooting, that does not mean it is not also effective in the woods.

-When it comes to hunting, shot placement trumps bullet type, in my experience.
-If you can put that bullet when it needs to go at a range where you have the kinetic energy needed for penetration, then it won’t matter if you’re shooting a 338 Winchester Magnum or a 223 Remington.
+When it comes to hunting, shot placement trumps bullet type.
+If you can put that bullet where it needs to go, then it won’t matter if you’re firing a 338 Winchester Magnum or a 223 Remington.

 What’s It Best For?

-Hornady 6.5 Creedmoor Superformance ammunition is best used for hunting medium to big game animals.
-Both the CX and SST bullets are designed for rapid expansion to create devastating wound channels that harvest game humanely and with minimal suffering to the animal.
+Hornady 6.5 Creedmoor Superformance ammunition is best used for hunting medium to big game.
+It is available loaded with CX and SST bullets, which are both designed for rapid expansion – precisely the deadly terminal ballistics you want when your goal is to put down your trophy with minimal P. and S.

 Disadvantages

-Hornady Superformance ammo is generally not good for plinking or target practice due to their price.
-However, most hunters are not concerned with plunking down a few dollars per round since they will typically only go through one or two boxes of rifle ammo per season.
+Hornady Superformance ammo is not good for plinking or target practice.
+It's just too expensive.
+Most hunters don't fret about plunking down a few dollars per round since they typically only go through one or two boxes of rifle ammo per season.

-Furthermore, sometimes Hornady Superformance ammo is hard to come by.
-As it is so potent and loved by hunters, you’ll rarely find it lying around on store shelves for long.
-So, if you see some, make sure you grab it before it’s gone!
+Hornady Superformance ammo is sometimes hard to come by.
+Its inability to occupy store shelves for very long is a testament to its well-deserved popularity.
+If you see some, make sure to grab it before it’s gone.

 Pros and Cons